 The Consumer Staples Select Sector SPDR Fund (XLP) is the most popular ETF for this market segment, with over $14 billion in assets.
 The fund seeks to track the S&P Consumer Staples Select Sector Index, composed of Consumer Staples stocks in the S&P 500.
 This ETF has 34 holdings and an expense ratio of 0.10%.

 VDC – Vanguard Consumer Staples ETF

 The Vanguard Consumer Staples ETF (VDC) is next in popularity, with over $6 billion in assets.
 The fund seeks to track the MSCI US Investable Market Consumer Staples 25/50 Index.
 With over 90 holdings, VDC provides broader diversification and comparatively more mid- and small-cap exposure than XLP above.
-As an added bonus, this ETF is also cheaper, with an expense ratio of 0.10%.
+This ETF also has an expense ratio of 0.10%.